adraffy/ens-normalize.js/README.md

 // browser: https://cdn.jsdelivr.net/npm/@adraffy/ens-normalize@latest/dist/index.min.js

 // *** ALL errors thrown by this library are safe to print ***
+// - characters are only shown as {HEX} if should_escape()
+// - potentially different bidi directions inside "quotes"
+// - 200E is used near "quotes" to prevent spillover
+// - an "error type" can be extracted by slicing up to the first (:)

 // string -> string
 // throws on invalid names